elysia-dev/NAPs/NAP1/nap1.md

 >- Date Updated: 2021-10-05 (KST)

 # Summary
 This is a request for verification for a ABToken to get permission to be used as collateral in ELYFI.
-The ABToken presented in this proposal is tokenized a loan bond formed on the basis of a commercial mortgage loan.
+The ABToken presented in this proposal is tokenized a loan bond formed on the basis of a mortgage loan.
 #
 # Author's Information
 >- Name: Elyloan Corp